-This will give you a good idea if the amount you have committed to saving is going to cover your costs.
+This will give you a good idea of the amount you have committed to saving is going to cover your costs.
 If not, then you need to reassess your spending or see if you can save a bit more money for Christmas.

 Set the money aside

-How are you going to separate your money for Christmas?
+So, you’ve decided to save money for Christmas.
+But how are you going to separate your money for Christmas?
 Some people use money envelopes and put physical cash inside.
 You could put money into a savings account.
 What I do is move the money to a ‘pot’ on Monzo.

 This is one of my favourite features of Monzo – you can add many different money pots to keep your cash earmarked for certain things.
-I have one for Christmas, one for my car insurance, even one for my chiropractor costs.
+I have one for Christmas, one for my car insurance, and even one for my chiropractor costs.